Detecting Accelerating Eccentric Binaries in the LISA Band: Introduction

-Additionally, many binaries and compact object binaries are supposed to reside in the center of galaxies \citep{O'Leary+09,Antonini+12,Antonini+14,Stephan+16,Stephan+19,Hoang+18,Wang+21}.
+Additionally, many binaries and compact object binaries are supposed to reside in the center of galaxies \citep{O'Leary+09,Antonini+12,Antonini+14,Stephan+16,Stephan+19,Naoz+18,Hoang+18,Wang+21}.
 Already a few stellar binaries were detected in the inner $\sim 0.1$~pc of our galactic center \citep{Pfuhl+14}.
-Moreover, the number of compact binaries visible in the LISA band within the inner parsec of our galactic center is estimated to be $14 - 150$ WD-WD, $0 - 2$ NS-BH, $0.2 - 4$ NS-NS, $0.3 - 20$ BH-BH, and the results are of the same order for other galaxies \citep{Wang+21}.
+Moreover, the number of compact binaries visible in the LISA band within the inner parsec of our galactic center is estimated to be $14 - 150$ WD-WD, $0 - 2$ neutron star (NS) - black hole (BH), $0.2 - 4$ NS-NS, $0.3 - 20$ BH-BH, and the results are of the same order for other galaxies \citep{Wang+21}.
 These systems mentioned above can undergo non-negligible acceleration caused by the gravitational potential of the supermassive black hole (SMBH) in the galactic center.

 Measuring the acceleration will give us direct evidence about the GW source's dynamic environment.
 For example, a binary black hole (BBH) orbiting the SMBH on a close configuration will undergo a time-dependent Doppler shift induced by acceleration, which is potentially detectable \citep{Inayoshi+17,Meiron+17,Robson+18,Randall+19Dop,Wong+19,Gupta+20,Tamanini+20}.
 Additionally, an acceleration signature on GW signal may help detect double WDs (DWDs) accompanied by a star or a planet \citep{Seto+08,Bonvin+17,Robson+18,Steffen+18,Tamanini+19,Danielski+19}.
 Further, eccentricity oscillations due to the Eccentric Kozai Lidov mechanism \citep[e.g.,][]{kozai62,Lidov1962,Naoz16}, can induce a time-changing characteristic strain profile in the LISA band \citep{Hoang+19,Randall+19,Deme+20,Emami+20}, thus imprinting a signature on a binary in the presence of a tertiary.
 However, the effect of acceleration on the GW signal is not always distinguishable and measurable.
 Sometimes it may degenerate with the measurement of other parameters and yield a misleading interpretation of the physics behind the GW sources \citep{Robson+18,Tamanini+20,chen20envi,Xuan+21}.